Hardy-Sobolev-Rellich, Hardy-Littlewood-Sobolev and Caffarelli-Kohn-Nirenberg inequalities on general Lie groups: Abstract

 \section{Abstract}

-In this paper we obtain two-weight Hardy inequalities on general metric measure spaces possessing polar decompositions.
-Moreover, we also find necessary and sufficient conditions for the weights for such inequalities to be true.
-As a consequence, we establish Hardy, Hardy-Sobolev, Hardy-Littlewood-Sobolev, Caffarelli-Kohn-Nirenberg, Gagliardo-Nirenberg inequalities and their critical versions on general connected Lie groups, which include both unimodular and non-unimodular cases in compact and noncompact settings.
-As a byproduct, it also gives, as a special case, an alternative proof for Sobolev embedding theorems on general (non-unimodular) Lie groups.
+In this paper we establish a number of geometrical inequalities such as Hardy, Sobolev, Rellich, Hardy-Littlewood-Sobolev, Caffarelli-Kohn-Nirenberg, Gagliardo-Nirenberg inequalities and their critical versions for an ample class of sub-elliptic differential operators on general connected Lie groups, which include both unimodular and non-unimodular cases in compact and noncompact settings.
 We also obtain the corresponding uncertainty type principles.